androide-osorio/polltastic/README.md

 Project Dependencies
 ---
-Polltastic uses React technologies for Component-based User Interfaces, combined with the Redux framework for handling application state.
+This project uses React technologies for Component-based User Interfaces, combined with the Redux framework for handling application state.
 The libraries used are:

 ### Front end dependencies
 * [React (JS v1.15+)](https://facebook.github.io/react/).